HamidByte/Simple-Math-Puzzle-Solver-Javascript/README.md

 - #### Download and Run from Git

       - Live Preview is not up-to-date
-      - Screenshot downloading function may not work in Live Preview.
+      - Screenshot downloading function may not work in Live Preview (codepen.io)
-      - However it should perfectly run in your computer if you run the index.html.
+      - However, it should perfectly run on your local computer if you clone and run the index.html

 - #### Browser Supports

-      - Works well in Google Chrome 80 and Mozilla Firefox 74
+      - Works well in Google Chrome 80 and Mozilla Firefox 74 above
-      - Microsoft Edge 44/EdgeHTML 18 has issue with downloading the screenshot.
+      - Microsoft Edge 44/EdgeHTML 18 has an issue with downloading the screenshot, works on the later versions
-      - Not working in Internet Explorer 11
+      - Not working in Internet Explorer 11, may work on the later versions